manufarez/cadenapp-public/README.md

 ### 2. Hold funds in crypto:
 - All users’ stablecoin deposits are collected in a platform-controlled wallet on the [Polygon](https://polygonscan.com/) network.
 - These funds remain as stablecoin until it’s time for withdrawal.
+- Our app should be able to track the balance of the wallet and know which users have deposited what amount in real time.

 ### 3. Aggregate and sell crypto for fiat:
 - When it’s time to pay the designated member, the Rails app triggers a process to:
   - Aggregate the stablecoin deposits from the platform wallet.
   - Use a crypto-to-fiat service like [Circle](https://www.circle.com/) or a decentralized exchange ([Binance](https://binance.com/) or [Kraken](https://kraken.com/) with fiat off-ramps to convert the stablecoin back to fiat.

 ### 4. Send Fiat to the designated member:
 - The converted fiat funds are transferred to the designated member via a fiat payment gateway (most exchanges use PayPal, Stripe, or a direct bank transfer API like [Plaid](https://plaid.com/) or Wise).
+- Our app should be informed of the transaction and update the balance of the users accordingly.
 - **It is of vital importance to find a platform that allows us to transfer to our users colombianbank accounts**

 ## Detailed implementation Steps